DogcraftNet/DogcraftPlugins/Dogcraft-Economy.md

 network:
   server:
     Name: server              # Unique name for this server instance
+    UseServerIdConf: false    # Use server_id.conf from NetworkSwitch instead of Name

 transaction:
   log: